-When I was little this was my favorite holiday, a truth I avoided professing until I reached a point in my life when I didn’t give a damn.
-Aside from the gruesome origin of the holiday (that’s sure a downer) I was fond of notes, flowers, red and pink, the concept of affections, and decorative cards.
-I enjoyed walking down the streets and seeing small stands filled with these every thirty minutes displayed by hopeful vendors.
+When I was little this was my favorite holiday, a truth I avoided professing until I reached a point in my life when I didn’t give a toss.
+Aside from the gruesome origin of the holiday (that’s sure a downer) I was fond of notes, flowers, red and pink, the expression of affections, and decorative cards.
+I enjoyed walking down the streets and every 30 minutes seeing small stands filled with these, displayed by hopeful vendors.
 As much as I liked the 14th I don’t think I ever went absolutely batshit for it.
 (In fact I wonder if this wouldn’t ruin my fondness of it.)
 The holiday had always been quiet for me: I never really associated it with any kind of extravagance, and would have always preferred quiet meals at home to packed restaurants.
-There are a lot of feminist reasons to dislike the holiday–the overt exclusion of LGBT people in its representations is an important example–but I’m going to write about something I’ve observed this past 24 hours.
+There are a lot of feminist reasons to dislike the holiday–the overt exclusion of LGBT people in its representations is an important example, as well as the poverty-level wages earned by flower industry workers–but I’m going to write about something I’ve observed this past 24 hours.

 Which was mainly men complaining–very loudly–about how stressful this holiday is.

 I’ve heard men go on and on with their complaints–one of them even declaring that as soon as he’s on a first date, he lets it be known that he won’t celebrate Valentine’s Day.
 (That would never fly with me.
-Fortunately, he’s not asking me.)
+Fortunately, he wasn’t asking me.)

-With Christmas, which begins WEEKS in advance, and Halloween, which requires all the stress that accompanies piecing together a costume or throwing a party or gathering candy and decorations, and Thanksgiving, which… I won’t even start on the labor for Thanksgiving… Valentine’s Day in comparison is absolutely nothing at all.
+With Christmas, which begins WEEKS in advance, and Halloween, which requires all the stress that accompanies piecing together a costume or throwing a party or gathering candy and decorations, and the imperialist holiday of Thanksgiving, which… I won’t even start on the labor for Thanksgiving… Valentine’s Day in comparison is absolutely nothing at all.
+Book a reservation at a restaurant, buy some roses, say something thoughtful–and you’re done.

 During Christmas, Halloween, and Thanksgiving, most of the labor that is involved is endured by women.
 I suppose men are stereotyped to put up the Christmas lights; after that, all that’s traditionally expected of him is to stuff his face and watch television until the party starts.
 The sense that women are traditionally the main receipt of Valentine’s Day, and all of the responsibility of representing femininity with pinkness and floweryness, amounting to general male disdain of it is telling of the most deeply embedded sexism that a man can overtly display.